microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 # Data Type Representation

-We define LLVM representations for a variety of classical and quantum data types.
+QIR defines an LLVM representations for a variety of classical and quantum data types that may be used as part of a compiled quantum program.

-QIR does not require the runtime to provide garbage collection.
-Instead, it specifies a set of runtime functions that can be used by the language specific compiler to implement a reference counting scheme if needed, if the source language requires automatic memory management.
-See the section of [reference and alias counting](Classical-Runtime.md#reference-and-alias-counting) for more detail.
+## Opaque Data Types

 Representing the types used for qubits and measurement results as pointers to opaque LLVM structure types allows each target to provide a structure definition